OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection (1).md

 **Character Encoding Considerations**:

-\* If the end systems to be configured in the OpsHub Integration Manager include characters beyond standard English or ASCII and are incompatible
+\* If the end systems to be configured in the <code class="expression">space.vars.SITENAME</code> include characters beyond standard English or ASCII and are incompatible

 with the Latin1\_General\_CS\_AS collation (default collation), consider [Advance Installation](../../getting-started/installation.md#advance-installation) option.